tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decrypt the traffic without negotiation.
-This is accomplished by having the client indicate the "cryptographic determining parameters" in its ClientHello, which are necessary to decrypt the client's packets.
+This is accomplished by having the client indicate the "cryptographic determining parameters" in its ClientHello, which are necessary to decrypt the client's packets (i.e., those present in the ServerHello).
 This includes the following
 values:

 - The cipher suite identifier.

+- "key_share" if (EC)DHE is being used.

-- If PSK is being used, the server's version of the PreSharedKey extension (indicating the PSK the client is using).
+- f PSK is being used, the server's version of the "pre_shared_key" (indicating the PSK the client is using).

-[[TODO: Are there other extensions we need?
-I've gone over the list and I don't see any, but...]]
-[[TODO: This should be the same list as what you need for !EncryptedExtensions.
-Consolidate this list.]]

 ##### Replay Properties